sarahchima/personal-website/src/pages/blog/event-handlers.md

 For event handlers, bubbling is the default but if the capture argument is set to true, then capturing occurs.
 To learn more about this, you can read [this article](https://javascript.info/bubbling-and-capturing) on it.

-You might not want this bubbling behaviour to occur when you click on an element.
+You might not want this propagation behaviour to occur when you click on an element.
 Thankfully, JavaScript provides a way to do so.
 To stop propagation, you can call the `event.stopPropagation()` method.
-This method prevents events from bubbling.
+This method prevents events from propagating.

 In our previous example, we can do this: